Parx-3DS/Desk/README.md

-# local on Desk
-any groups & or persons looking too pertisipate are welcome -> https://www.3dbrew.org/wiki/Homebrew_Libraries_and_Tools
+any groups & or persons looking too nontendo pertisipate are welcome -> https://www.3dbrew.org/wiki/Homebrew_Libraries_and_Tools

+# local on our Three-DS::Desk
+Perspective finacial investors, Please review zip files for your selfs!

 #Voting Bodies as follows
 Graphics Engines Seat will be filled by thire team leader &or owner corresponding member!
 Most Computer languages such as "Pascal, Perl, Python, C, C++, lua, basic" those Chairs have 2 votes & in lue of one other Delegate member! & are also avail via rooted or if falls into is it portibal and lands on a Three-DS::Desk ?